asalatto/cpacc-study-guide/1-disabilities-challenges-and-assistive-technologies/b-disabilities/deaf-blindness.md

 [&larr; Back to Index](../index.md)

 # Deaf-Blindness

+Deaf-Blindness is a rare condition that uses touch as the primary means of communication.
+Sensory inputs are limited to touch, smell, and taste, with touch being the only method for complex communication.

 Most people who are deaf-blind are neither completely deaf nor completely blind, and retain some ability to hear and see.

-Sensory inputs are limited to touch, smell, and taste, with touch being the only method for complex communication.

 Deaf-blind people need to use braille (for text) and sign language (by feeling the hands of the person signing) to access conversations.

 ## Demographics
-The incidence of deaf-blindness is low; according to the World Federation of the Deafblind, between 0.2% and 2% of the world's population is deaf-blind.
+The incidence of deaf-blindness is low; according to the World Federation of the Deaf-blind, between 0.2% and 2% of the world's population is deaf-blind.

 # Common Barriers
 * Lack of braille on printed materials, or lack of output to a braille keyboard for digital/web technologies